stevana/pipelining-with-disruptor/README.md

   1. Parallel processing:
      * in a determinate way;
-     * faning out and sharding without copying data (when run on a single computer).
+     * fanning out and sharding without copying data (when run on a single computer).
   2. Potentially distributed over multiple computers, without the need to change the code of the pipeline;